cacheflowe/haxademic/guides/windows-wsl-notes.md

   rm ./$DOMAIN.ext
 ```

-* Add the final certificates' location and SSL settings to the vhosts file.
-In my case it's `localhost`.
-The ServerName should match the name used when running `cert-gen.sh`.
-Port 443 is the default for an SSL host:
+* Add the final certificates' location and SSL settings to your vhosts file, making a copy of your normal (non-SSL) entry.
+In my case it's called `localhost`.
+The ServerName should (I believe) match the name used when running `cert-gen.sh`.
+Port 443 is the default for an SSL host.
+Be sure to fill in anything else needed for your vhost entry:
 ```
   <VirtualHost *:443>
     DocumentRoot "/mnt/d/workspace"